Prathappve/my-nxtwave-learnings/nodejs-projects/problem-3-movies-apis/README.md

 🟢 Server running at: http://localhost:3000

 📌 Developer Notes:
-1. Ensure moviesData.db exists in the same folder as app.js
+1.Ensure moviesData.db exists in the same folder as app.js
-2. movie and director are two tables with relational data
-3. Input validation can be enhanced with Joi or express-validator
-4. Great base for expanding to token-based auth or frontend integration
+2.movie and director are two tables with relational data 3.Input validation can be enhanced with Joi or express-validator 4.Great base for expanding to token-based auth or frontend integration

 🙋‍♂️ About the Developer:
 Venkata Eswar Prathap Palaparthi